-1 The International Accounting Standards and European Public Limited-Liability Company (Amendment etc.) (EU

-Exit) Regulations 2019 No. 685 (SI 2019/685)
+2 The International Accounting Standards and European Public Limited-Liability Company (Amendment etc.) (EU Exit) Regulations 2019 No. 685 (SI 2019/685)

-2 ED/2023/1 International Tax Reform-Pillar Two Model Rules: Proposed Amendments to IAS 12
+3 ED/2023/1 International Tax Reform-Pillar Two Model Rules: Proposed Amendments to IAS 12

-3 Final Comment Letter - International Tax Reform - Pillar Two Model Rules: Amendments to IAS 12
+4 Final Comment Letter - International Tax Reform - Pillar Two Model Rules: Amendments to IAS 12

-Exclusions from the adoption assessment
+Scope of the adoption assessment

-- 6. The Amendments to the Basis for Conclusions of IAS 12 Income Taxes have not been included as part of the UKEB's assessment as UK-adopted international accounting standards comprise only the mandatory4 sections of standards.
-Similar amendments will be made to the IFRS for Small and Medium-Sized Entities (SMEs) standard, which is not used in the UK. - 7.
-This DECA does not therefore consider any amendments to the IAS 12 Basis for Conclusions or to the IFRS for SMEs.
+- 6. The Amendments to the Basis for Conclusions of IAS 12 Income Taxes have not been included as part of the UKEB's assessment as UK-adopted international accounting standards comprise only the mandatory5 sections of standards. - 7.
+This DECA does not therefore consider any amendments to the IAS 12 Basis for Conclusions.